scipp/scipp/doc/design-copy-on-write-evaluation.md

 The TOF-derived coordinate thus depends on the same dimensions as the data.
 Typically we store at least data and uncertainties, the "worst-case" overhead from non sharing the coordinate is thus:

-- 50% assuming there is a large number datasets that could share the coordinate.
+- 50% assuming there is a large number of datasets that could share the coordinate.
 - 20% if there are just two sharing datasets.
 - If sharing is not set up, e.g., if the datasets were created independently there is no overhead.